openedx-unsupported/edx-developer-docs/docs/named_releases.rst

    :local:
    :depth: 1

-Note that the latest release (Hawthorn) is the only supported release.
+Note that the latest release is the only supported release.
 We currently do not have the ability to support more than one release at a time.

 For documentation on the latest release, please visit http://edx.readthedocs.org/projects/open-edx-release-notes/en/latest/